- Introduction

 In order to export widgets bundle, you should:

-- Go to the "Widgets Library" page, navigate to the "Widgets Bundle" tab, and click the export button on the specific widgets bundle row;
+- Click the export button on the specific widgets bundle row;

 - In the pop-up window, optionally check the "Include bundle widget types in exported data", then click "Export".
 The widgets bundle configuration file will be saved in JSON format on your computer.